-This course focuses on issues of cultural identity within the literary and some film production of Hispanic peoples living in the U.S.
+This course focuses on issues of cultural identity within the literary and some film production of Hispanic peoples living in the U.S. Crosslisted as LAMS 286.

 SPAN 290.
 Independent Study.
 1 Credit.

 Offered Either Fall or Spring; Lecture hours: Varies; Repeatable